mlevison/APR-Markdown-Export/post/agile-voices-finally/index.md

   - "agile-culture"
   - "agile-development"
   - "agile-principles"
+excerpt: 'Nearly 6 months ago I saw another Top 20 list of Agile people.
+I was troubled.
+As a result'
 ---

 Nearly 6 months ago I saw another Top 20 list of Agile people.
 I was troubled.
 As a result I started an anti top 100 list: (from [Looking for 100 Agile Voices we should hear more from](/blog/looking-for-100-agile-voices-we-should-hear-more-from.html))